TrimbleSolutionsCorporation/TSIntegratedExamples/README.md

 >Each project has PropertyGroup section in .csproj for setting custom variables for target cleaning and copying of output as well as to set the sub-folder name using installer output
 >Reference package versions are set in Packages.props at solution level

-+Select a different branch to see examples for that version of Tekla Structures
++Select a different branch to see examples for that version of Tekla Structures...